Location 17: Tortuguero (Costa Rica)

-On my visit I saw leaf-cutter ant trails everywhere with ants carrying leaves to their colonies.
+I saw leaf-cutter ant trails everywhere with ants carrying leaves to their colonies.
 There were lots of spiders in webs hanging in the trees.
 Common insects include dragonflies, pond-skaters and butterflies.
 Small lizards 11x1 (m1) were a common sight; some had bright-coloured tails which is a defence against predators which will be drawn to the tail, which the lizard can shed/drop meaning it can escape.
 I saw a basilisk lizard 1x1 (m1) running across the surface of the water.
 I also saw iguanas 2x1 (m1) in the trees: they can be very difficult to spot but I find the spines on their back often gives them away.
-I saw just one crocodile 1x1 (m1) which the public ferry stopped so that everyone could take photographs.
+I saw just one crocodile 1x1 (m1) which the public ferry stopped next to so that everyone could take photographs.
 Caiman 2x1 (m1) are similar to crocodiles but smaller and with thinner noses.

-Mammals seen on a 3 day visit in January 2017:- (The Red Brocket Deer is chestnut/reddish brown with a small white tail and small tracks approximately the size of a peccary's.)
+These are the mammals that I saw on a 3 day visit in January 2017:- (The Red Brocket Deer is chestnut/reddish brown with a small white tail and small tracks approximately the size of a peccary's.)
 (I saw Jaguar tracks that were identified by their large size and the difference in hind and fore track width.)
 (Rarer mammals I did not see included tapir and manatee.)
 Squirrel Monkey 2x3 (m3), White-fronted Capuchin Monkey 2x3 (m4), Howler Monkey 3x5 (m9), Spider Monkey 1x3 (m3), River Otter 1x2 (m2), Red Brocket Deer 1x1 (m1), squirrel 1x1 (m1), agouti 1x1 (m1).

-On a 3 day visit in January 2017 I saw a total of 59 species of birds with an average of 28 species per day.
-Highlights for me were the herons, egrets and kingfishers in the rivers and canals and the colourful flycatchers in and around the town.
 The most common birds I saw were:- Great-tailed Grackle (Quiscalus mexicanus) 15x5 (m20), Little Blue Heron (Egretta caerulea) 11x2 (m2), Montezuma Oropendola (Gymnostinops montezuma) 8x5 (m10), Turkey Vulture (Cathartes aura) 7x5 (m10), Anhinga (Anhinga anhinga) 6x1 (m1), Bare-throated Tiger-Heron (Tigrisoma mexicanum) 5x2 (m2), Snowy Egret (Egretta thula) 5x2 (m2), Pale-vented Pigeon (Patagioenas cayennensis) 5x2 (m2), Brown Pelican (Pelecanus occidentalis) 4x17 (m50), Whimbrel (Numenius phaeopus) 4x2 (m5), Great Green Macaw (Ara ambigua) 4x3 (m6), Tropical Kingbird (Tyrannus melancholicus) 4x1 (m1), Blue-gray Tanager (Thraupis episcopus) 4x2 (m2), Great Egret (Ardea alba) 3x1 (m1), Cattle Egret (Bubulcus ibis) 3x3 (m3), Green Heron (Butorides virescens) 3x1 (m1), Black Vulture (Coragyps atratus) 3x2 (m2), Sungrebe (Heliornis fulica) 3x1 (m1), Spotted Sandpiper (Actitis macularius) 3x1 (m1), Chestnut-mandibled Toucan (Ramphastos swainsonii) 3x2 (m2), Collared Aracari (Pteroglossus torquatus) 3x1 (m1), White-ringed Flycatcher (Conopias albovittata) 3x2 (m3), Social Flycatcher (Myiozetetes similis) 3x2 (m2), Chestnut-sided Warbler (Dendroica pensylvanica) 3x1 (m1).

-This article is part of the Nature Travel Guide and was published on June 2017.
+This article is part of the Nature Travel Guide and was published on October 19th 2018.